 How does Penneo ensure business continuity?

-Penneo is a cloud-based solution.
+Penneo Sign and Penneo KYC are cloud-based solutions.
 Therefore, all your data and documents are stored online, and you can access them from any device connected to the internet.
-Should a disaster affect your local servers and computers, your documents will still be accessible on the Penneo platform.
+Should a disaster affect your local servers and computers, your documents will still be accessible on both Penneo platforms.

 Ease of access

 Due to cloud storage, your staff members can access the data and documents remotely.
-Penneo enables your team to work remotely from anywhere if a disruptive event prevents them from being in the office.
+Penneo Sign and Penneo KYC enable your team to work remotely from anywhere if a disruptive event prevents them from being in the office.
 A perfect example of such a disruptive event is the COVID-19 pandemic.

 Companies that rely on cloud-based solutions can recover much faster from disasters with little to no downtime.